 After participants fill out the form, go to the spreadsheet with all the data collected, select add-ons, choose AutoCart add-on, and follow the manual to send certificates using your Gmail account.
 You can add or remove job triggers to either send certificates immediately after a user fills out a form or send certificates at a specified hour.

 Now you know how to send certificates via an e-mail message using Google Drive Apps.
 Although this way is not as hassle-free as the first on the list, using Google Drive Apps is anyway considered to be one of the most efficient ways of sending certificates using e-mail options.

 3. Using an online certificate creator and sending documents separately

 There's a simpler, yet more time-consuming way to send certificates in bulk.
 First, you can create certificates using an online certificate creator like Canva.
 Remember that you have to do it manually and enter data by hand, it's quite a tedious task.

 When certificates are ready, you need to download them, create a dedicated Google Drive folder, upload certificates to the folder and make it publicly available to everyone with a link.
 Then generate a link to the first certificate and paste it into an Excel file.
 Select a cell with the certificate's link and drag it over other cells to generate corresponding links to that the last sign in the link changed for each cell using consecutive numbers: 1, 2, 3… Thanks to that action you will get a customized link for every certificate.

-That’s why we encourage you to test this online certificate creator for free and see how it will improve your certificate creation and distribution processes.
+We are more than sure that once you try all three ways of emailing certificates described in this article, Certifier will become the platform you will use for years.
+We encourage you to test Certifier online certificate creator for free and see how it will improve your certificate creation and distribution processes.